Endosperm

 The endosperm is a tissue produced inside the seeds of most of the flowering plants following double fertilization.
 It is triploid (meaning three chromosome sets per nucleus) in most species, which may be auxin-driven.
 It surrounds the embryo and provides nutrition in the form of starch, though it can also contain oils and protein.
 This can make endosperm a source of nutrition in animal diet.
 For example, wheat endosperm is ground into flour for bread (the rest of the grain is included as well in whole wheat flour), while barley endosperm is the main source of sugars for beer production.
 Other examples of endosperm that forms the bulk of the edible portion are coconut "meat" and coconut "water", and corn.
-Some plants, such as orchids, lack endosperm in their seeds.
+Some plants, such as certain orchids, lack endosperm in their seeds.

-Origin of endosperm

 Ancestral flowering plants have seeds with small embryos and abundant endosperm.
-The evolutionary development of flowering plants trends towards plants with mature seeds with little or no endosperm.
-In more derived flowering plants the embryo occupies most of the seed and the endosperm is non-developed or consumed before the seed matures.
+In some modern flowering plants the embryo occupies most of the seed and the endosperm is non-developed or consumed before the seed matures.
+In other flowering plant taxa, the Poaceae for example, the endosperm is greatly developed.

 Double fertilization

-Endosperm is formed when the two sperm nuclei inside a pollen grain reach the interior of a female gametophyte (sometimes called the embryo sac).
+An endosperm is formed after the two sperm nuclei inside a pollen grain reach the interior of a female gametophyte or megagametophyte, also called the embryonic sac.
 One sperm nucleus fertilizes the egg cell, forming a zygote, while the other sperm nucleus usually fuses with the binucleate central cell, forming a primary endosperm cell (its nucleus is often called the triple fusion nucleus).
 That cell created in the process of double fertilization develops into the endosperm.
-Because it is formed by a separate fertilization, the endosperm constitutes an organism separate from the growing embryo.
+Because it is formed by a separate fertilization event, the endosperm is a separate entity from the developing embryo, and some consider it to be a separate organism.

 About 70% of angiosperm species have endosperm cells that are polyploid.
 These are typically triploid (containing three sets of chromosomes), but can vary widely from diploid (2n) to 15n.

-One species of flowering plant, Nuphar polysepala, has been shown to have endosperm that is diploid, resulting from the fusion of a pollen nucleus with one, rather than two, maternal nuclei.
+One flowering plant, Nuphar polysepala, has diploid endosperm, resulting from the fusion of a pollen nucleus with one, rather than two, maternal nuclei.
 The same is supposed for some other basal angiosperms.
 It is believed that early in the development of angiosperm lineages, there was a duplication in this mode of reproduction, producing seven-celled/eight-nucleate female gametophytes, and triploid endosperms with a 2:1 maternal to paternal genome ratio.

 Double fertilisation is a characteristic feature of angiosperms.